-4.2 Measurements of the Coastal Ocean
+4.2 Measurements of the coastal ocean

-Measurement requirements for coastal-water imaging are based on experience with three current ocean color sensors, the U.S MODIS and Sea-viewing Wide Field-of-view Sensor (SeaWiFS) instruments, and the European Medium Resolution Imaging Spectrometer (MERIS) instrument.
+Measurement requirements for coastal-water imaging are based on experience with three current ocean color sensors, MODIS and SeaWiFS in the U.S., and the European MERIS instrument.
 Participants in the ocean breakout session focused on the advantages of a GEO mission as compared with today's ocean color sensors onboard polar-orbiting satellites.
 A fundamental problem for observing the coastal ocean is that polar-orbiting satellites can acquire data only once per day at best.
-In practice, viewing opportunities are much less frequent due to clouds.
+In practice viewing opportunities are much less frequent due to clouds.
 Even a constellation of LEO satellites cannot provide the hourly observations needed to observe variability in the coastal ocean.
 It is the high temporal variability that motivates a GEO mission with hourly measurements and spatial scales of a few hundred meters rather than the daily revisit and the 1-km or larger spatial sampling suitable for the open ocean.
 Furthermore, having multiple viewing opportunities throughout the day can mitigate the cloud problem since clouds move throughout the day.
-Comprehensive pre-flight and on-orbit calibration and validation programs, together with supporting research and analysis, are essential for mission success.

 Better spatial resolution (250-350 m) compared with today's ocean color imagers (1 km of MODIS and SeaWiFS) is needed to resolve tidal fronts, river plumes, and phytoplankton patches in the coastal ocean.
-The spatial resolution of 250-350 m also makes it possible to sample much closer to the coast and into the bays and estuaries where the resolutions of today's ocean color sensors are too coarse.
+The spatial resolution of 250-350 m makes it possible to sample much closer to the coast and into the bays and estuaries where the resolution of today's ocean color sensors (1000 m) is too coarse.
 It can also be applied to assess water quality in certain large bays and estuaries.

 Two sets of measurement requirements were discussed at the workshop.
-The first is NOAA's operational requirements as developed by the Coastal Ocean Applications Science Team (COAST http://cioss.coas.oregonstate.edu/CIOSS/coast.html) led by Curtiss Davis and further modified and adopted by NOAA's National Ocean Service.
-The second is a more advanced set of requirements as defined by NASA's 2006 Advance Plan for the Ocean Biology and Biogeochemistry (OBB) Program that represent highly advantageous goals to enable further technological development (http://oceancolor.gsfc.nasa.gov).
-An instrument meeting all of the NASA OBB requirements would meet or exceed the NOAA operational requirements satisfying operational as well as scientific needs.
+The first is NOAA's operational requirements as developed by the Coastal Ocean Applications Science Team (COAST http://cioss.coas.oregonstate.edu/CIOSS/coast.html) led by Curtiss Davis and adopted by NOAA's National Ocean Service.
+The second is a more advanced set of requirements as defined by NASA's 2006 Advance Plan for the Biology and Biogeochemistry Program that represent highly advantageous goals to enable further technological development.

-4.2.1 NASA's Ocean Biology and Biogeochemistry Advanced Plan for Geostationary
+4.2.1 NOAA's operational requirements